-Average Credit Card Interest Rates Dipped in October
+Average Credit Card Interest Rates Fell in November 2019

 This post is for historical reference.
 Specific product rates may have changed since publication.
 Please see banks' sites for current rates.

-The average credit card interest rate was 21.40% in October 2019, according to data collected by The Balance.
+The average credit card interest rate was 21.25% in November 2019, down a slight 0.15 percentage points from the previous month, according to data collected by The Balance.

 - Store credit cards had the highest average interest rate.

 - Business credit cards had the lowest average interest rate.

 - Cash-back credit cards had the lowest average interest rate among consumer cards.